WashUMusculoskeletalCore/Washington-University-Musculoskeletal-Image-Analyses/README.md

 > Inputs - NP and Disc masks (when prompted), PMA contrast enhanced disc scan.

 > Outputs - Image of disc parts (if desired), volumes in text file.

+-TendonFootprint
+> Analyzes the surface area representing the footprint of where a tendon inserts into a bone, or, more generally,  the surface area of the "bone" mask contained within the "tendon" mask.

+>Inputs - Mask representing the bone (will prompt for name), mask representing the tendon (will prompt for name).

+>Outputs - A figure of the 3D surfaces of the two masks used, STL files of surfaces, text file with surface area.